Rojava conflict: Jineology

+Legal revolution

-Feminism, specifically jineology (the science of women), is central to the social revolution taking place in Rojava.
-In the Social Contract of the Autonomous Regions of Kobane, Jazira and Afrin of 2014, it is stated that women and men have the same rights.
-Much of the focus of the revolution has been in addressing the extreme levels of violence which women in the area have endured as well as increasing women's leadership in all political institutions.
-All YPG and YPJ fighters and Asayish have the study of jineology as part of their training, and it is also taught in community centers.
+Aside from the military victories, Rojava is the witness of a legal revolution.
+Since the war broke out there have been multiple legal changes regarding women's rights.
+In the Social Contract of the Autonomous Regions of Kobane, Jazira and Afrin, formulated in 2014, it is stated that women and men have the same rights.
+Much of the focus of the revolution has been on addressing the extreme levels of violence which women in the area have endured, as well as increasing women's leadership in all political institutions.
+To illustrate, the authority of Rojava has come up with an initiative to install a 40% quota representation of women in every organization and institution.
+This has the consequence that in every layer of government, from a local organization to the parliament, women must be assigned as vice presidents or co-presidents.
+Also, efforts are being made to reduce cases of underage marriage, polygamy and honor killings, both socially as well as through legislation forbidding these practices.

+Women's Protection Unit (YPJ)

+In the 1980s, political organizations began recruiting women for their political and military ranks.
+An example of such a political organization was the Kurdish Workers Party, the PKK.
+The extent to which women participate in the PKK and the YPG demonstrates the outstanding roles they have had in the battle with ISIS.
+The YPG can be seen as the National Liberation Movement and the women from the YPJ have been fighting side by side with them.
+Both forces, YPJ and YPG, are under the control and command of the Democratic Union Party (PYD).
+Their combaters are trained both militarily and educationally, as they are introduced to the political thought of Öcalan and jineology.
+The Rojava Model perceives women as revolutionary operators who fight for improving democratic values.
+Women not only stimulate emancipation in society but further tackle the system which allows men to have internalized hegemony over women.
+Therefore, women are highly visible as female fighters in the YPJ against ISIS.

 Women's houses

 In every town and village under YPG control, a women's house is established.
 These are community centers run by women, providing services to survivors of domestic violence, sexual assault and other forms of harm.
 These services include counseling, family mediation, legal support, and coordinating safe houses for women and children.
 Classes on economic independence and social empowerment programs are also held at women's houses.